ecorey/SUI-Move-Bootcamp-Final-Project/README.md

     sui move build --skip-fetch-latest-git-deps

-  Unfortunately this work around does not et you publish a contract sue to the same issue again:
+  Unfortunately this work around does not allow you to publish a contract due to the random.move file being different to the on-chain version:

   ![failure to deploy](deploy.jpg)

-  This would be the command to publish a contract and then it ould be checked on the SUI explorer:
+  To publish a contract using the cli:

     sui client publish --gas-budget 10000000

   After the package is copiled it can be checked in the SUI explorer.
-To publish the package you also need to have an account with sui in it.
-When you first publish a package a new wallet is set up and to recieve sui to the devnet you can go to the sui discord and in the channel for the sui devent fauce enter the command, !faucet 0xaddress, where the 0xaddess is your wallet address.
-You can also import the account into the welldone wallet and use the faucet that is in the welldone wallet by clicking the faucet icon.
+To publish the package you also need to have an account with a positve sui balance.
+When you first publish a package in VS Code a new wallet is set up and to recieve sui to the new devnet wallet you can go to the sui discord and in the channel for the sui devnet faucet enter the command:

+      !faucet 0xaddress

+  where the, 0xaddess is your wallet address.
+You can also import the account into the welldone wallet using the wallet's mnemonic phrase, and then using the faucet that is in the Welldone wallet through clicking the faucet icon.

 ---
 ---